Sathya Sai Baba: First mandir and development of Puttaparthi

 In 1944, a mandir for Sai Baba's devotees was built near the village of Puttaparthi.
 It is now referred to as the "old mandir".
 The construction of Prasanthi Nilayam, the current ashram, began in 1948 and was completed in 1950.
 In 1954, Sai Baba established a small free general hospital in the village of Puttaparthi.
 He won fame for his reputed mystical powers and ability to heal.
-In 1957, Sai Baba went on a North Indian temple tour.
+In 1957, Sai Baba went on a tour of North India, visiting temples in Delhi, Srinagar, Kashmir and Rishikesh.

 Stroke, prediction of reincarnation and sole foreign tour

 In 1963, it was asserted that Sai Baba suffered a stroke and four severe heart attacks, which left him paralysed on one side.
 These events culminated in an event where he apparently healed himself in front of the thousands of people gathered in Prashanthi Nilayam who were then praying for his recovery.

-On recovering, Sai Baba announced that he would one day next be reborn as an incarnation named Prema Sai Baba in the neighbouring state of Karnataka.
-He stated, "I am Shiva-Sakthi, born in the gotra (lineage) of Bharadwaja, according to a boon won by that sage from Siva and Sakthi.
+On recovering, Sai Baba stated, "I am Shiva-Sakthi, born in the gotra (lineage) of Bharadwaja, according to a boon won by that sage from Siva and Sakthi.
 Siva was born in the gotra of that sage as Sai Baba of Shirdi; Shiva and Sakthi have incarnated as Myself in his gotra now; Sakthi alone will incarnate as the third Sai (Prema Sai Baba) in the same gotra in Mandya district of Karnataka State."
-He stated he would be born again eight years after his death at the age of 96, but died at the age of 84.
+He stated he would be born again eight years after his death at the age of 96, but died at the age of 85.

-On 29 June 1968, Sai Baba made his only overseas trip, to Kenya and Uganda.
+From June to July 1968 he travelled to Kenya and Uganda, the only time he left India.